MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0012.md

 The Web client does not support About properties in certain contexts.

 ## Description
-The Web client does not support About properties in certain contexts.
-Please see the properties' documentation for further information.
+The Web client does not support using properties for teaching tips in certain contexts.
+Please see the property topics below for more information.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also